 Rates include a buffet breakfast (usually €25 for adults and €12 for children) and parking.

 Arrange a couple’s massage in a quiet area of the gardens, or take advantage of the tennis court, jogging tracks, hire bikes and fitness classes and fire up those endorphins.
 In the evening, enjoy an outdoor film screening by the adults-only pool at Cine Paraiso.

 At the hotel

-Two swimming pools, nearby beach, tennis court, free WiFi throughout, free on-site parking, valet parking, laundry services.
+Two swimming pools, shuttles to the nearby beach, tennis court, free WiFi throughout, free on-site parking, valet parking, laundry services.
 In rooms: Nespresso coffee machine, tea-making facilities, TV, Molton Brown bath products, a beach bag and a sun hat.